QualiSystems/devguide_source/_posts/2016-04-30-getting-started.markdown

 #### Install the shell to your local CloudShell

 ShellFoundry also provides and easy and convenient way to package and install your package to your CloudShell server.
-To make use of this feature, you'll need to first edit the cloudshell_config.yaml file in the shell root folder with your CloudShell admin user/password and the server address.
+To make use of this feature, you'll need to first edit the cloudshell_config.yaml file, which is located root folder of the Shell Project.
+Update the file with your CloudShell admin user/password and the server address.
-Notice that this file should not be added to your source control obvious security reasons.
+**Notice** that this file should not be added to your source control obvious security reasons.
 If you're using git you're already covered as this configuration file is included in the automatically generated .gitingore file.

 After you've edited and saved the file, run the following command from the shell root directory: